Jaswant Singh passes away; Prez, PM lead tributes | Politics

 Jaswant Singh passes away; Prez, PM lead tributes

 Former Union minister Jaswant Singh, one of the founding members of the BJP and a close associate of ex-prime minister Atal Bihari Vajpayee, died here on Sunday following a long spell of illness.
 He was 82.
-President Ram Nath Kovind, Prime Minister Narendra Modi, Union ministers and top leaders from across the political spectrum paid rich tributes to Singh, recalling his contribution in handling crucial portfolios of finance, defence and external affairs.
+President Ram Nath Kovind, Vice President M Venkaiah Naidu, Prime Minister Narendra Modi, Union ministers, Congress chief Sonia Gandhi, former PM Manmohan Singh and other top leaders from across the political spectrum paid rich tributes to Jaswant Singh, recalling his contribution in handling crucial portfolios of finance, defence and external affairs.

 Singh, a former Army officer, had a fall at his home in August 2014 and was admitted to the Army Research and Referral Hospital.
 He was in a coma for a long time and had been in and out of the hospital since then.
 He was admitted again in June this year.
 "It is with profound grief that we inform about the sad demise of Hon'ble Major Jaswant Singh (Retd), former Cabinet Minister at 0655 hours on 27 September 2020.
 He was admitted on 25 Jun 2020 and being treated for sepsis with Multiorgan Dysfunction Syndrome and effects of Severe Head Injury old (Optd) had a Cardiac arrest this morning," the hospital said in a statement.